pmiloslavsky/demo/README.md

 # Demonstration code
-This contains several individual and larget programs for demonstration purposes
+This contains several programs for demonstration purposes

 ## hex directory
 has a c++ implementation of the game hex